Advance Appliance Ltd

 • Check for Wear Annually: Once a year, physically feel the hose.
 Is it still flexible, or does it feel stiff and brittle?
 Hoses often break down from the inside out, so a brittle texture is a clear warning that it’s time for a replacement.

-• Mind the Gap: Always leave at least four to six inches of space between your washer and the wall.
-This gives the drain hose plenty of room and prevents it from being flattened or kinked when the machine vibrates during a spin cycle.
+• Mind the Gap: Your washer should always be at least four to six inches away from the wall.
+This allows ample space for the drain line and keeps it from being kinked or flattened when the machine shakes during a spin cycle.

 A little care goes a long way.
 You can find more practical advice in our guide covering 6 maintenance tips for your Whirlpool washing machine, with insights that are useful for nearly any brand.